r-lib/pkgload/cran-comments.md

 0 errors | 0 warnings | 0 note

-## Downstream dependencies
+## revdepcheck results

-We checked 23 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 32 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 2 packages
+ * We failed to check 1 packages

 Issues with CRAN packages are summarised below.

 ### Failed to check

-* butcher
+* butcher (NA)
-* arrow